benjaminjnoack/samc21_bootloader/README.md

 **TODO**

 * validate application
-    * timestamp
-    * hostname
-    * user
     * version (git tag)
-    * commit hash
-    * dirty/clean build
-    * magic
-        * bootloader "tech"
-        * app "shot"
+    * 1.0.0
     * checksum
         * CRC
         * build ID SHA1 or MD5
     * build
         * build bootloader separately, uses this version info
         * build application, uses app's info to fill in these known values
-        * bootloader checks app, (checks itself...?)
+        * bootloader checks app
-        * when the bootloader is a subtree, and you want the bootloader to have it's own revision information, then it would actually be easier if the bootloader were a submodule.
+        * bootloader should only be able to check it's own revision when updating the bootloader is supported
-        But we're not going down that road again!
+        * start with a PRE_BUILD shell script that outputs the filled in template
+        * maybe JUST the checksum need be added to the image after the fact???

 * "hard" break into bootloader to avoid loops
 * detect boot loops
     * wait for new software